Finding new customers can be challenging for a landscaping business, especially during the winter months.

 if they handed over your business card to get the job done?

-To foster these kind of partnerships, the most important thing to consider is this: what’s in it for your partner?
+To foster these kinds of partnerships, the most important thing to consider is this: what’s in it for your partner?

 Think about the incentives you want to offer to your partners, so your goals are properly aligned and everyone is happy contributing to it.